Fries, noodles, dumplings and churros on the hope – your ticket to hospitality successfedproducts-admin

 3. Stand out

 When it comes to your identity, you must stand out because you are literally parked in a crowded marketplace.
 Treat your trailer as you would a restaurant.
-Pay attention to your signage, your décor and cleanliness, and just because it’s a trailer doesn’t mean it has to be boring.
-You can outfit a stunning, fully equipped trailer with great signage for less that $40,000, plus a food safety license from the council for less than a thousand dollars.
+Pay attention to your signage, your décor, and cleanliness, and just because it’s a trailer doesn’t mean it has to be boring.
+You can outfit a stunning, fully equipped trailer with great signage for less than $40,000, plus a food safety license from the council for less than a thousand dollars.

 How we eat and where we choose to eat is changing and the sky is the limit.